 - Go skiing in the mountains

 The seasons in Japan are very distinct and follow the same pattern as our own but with more extreme conditions, although this varies between the north and south of the country.
-The North tends to see the cooler weather, with longer winters and more snowfall, whereas the South is generally warmer.
-The rainy season falls between June and July, while it may not rain everyday it will feel very humid during this time; there is also the chance of typhoons between July and October.
+The North tends to see the cooler weather, with long winters and more snowfall, whereas the South is generally warmer.
+The rainy season falls between June and July, while it may not rain every day it will feel very humid during this time; there is also the chance of typhoons between July and October.